-Step 1: Call for White Papers on Canada’s Future DRI Ecosystem (Complete)
+Step 1: Call for Position Papers on Canada’s Future DRI Ecosystem (Complete)

-We sought White Papers (maximum of 5 pages) that described individual perspectives on current challenges accessing DRI tools, services and support; the ideal future state of DRI in Canada; and how NDRIO could achieve such a state.
-Thank you to all that submitted a White Paper.
+We sought Position Papers (maximum of 5 pages) that described individual perspectives on current challenges accessing DRI tools, services and support; the ideal future state of DRI in Canada; and how NDRIO could achieve such a state.
+Thank you to all that submitted a Position Papers.

 Step 2: Call for Current Documentation (Complete)

 We invited Canadian research institutes and organizations to share existing documentation (e.g. strategic plans, roadmaps, position papers, etc.) on the current and future state of advanced research computing, research data management and research software.
 This input is crucial to ensuring the priorities and plans of Canada’s broader DRI community are reflected and incorporated into the assessment process.
 We appreciate all of the submissions that were shared with us.